brianshih1/little-dataframe/mdbook/src/dataframe/join.md

 # Join

 Polars uses a lock-free parallel hash join algorithm.
-The technique Polars uses is similar to the hash join algorithm presented in [this CockroachDB blog](https://www.cockroachlabs.com/blog/vectorized-hash-joiner/).
+The technique that Polars uses is similar to the hash join algorithm presented in [this CockroachDB blog](https://www.cockroachlabs.com/blog/vectorized-hash-joiner/).

 ### Hash Join Refresher